Qatat Finance and Business Academic

 1. Understanding accounting

-2. Management accounting versus financial accounting
+3. Management accounting vs. financial accounting

-3. Cost behaviors in Cost-Volume-Profit scenarios
+4. Cost behaviors in Cost-Volume-Profit scenarios

-4. Breakeven and targeted net income scenarios
+5. Breakeven and targeted net income scenarios

 6. Benefit-cost analysis